Computing properties of stable configurations of thermodynamic binding networks: Model

+We use a bold variable like $\monomer1$ to indicate a monomer and an italic variable like $\site1$ to indicate a site.

-As Figure~\ref{exthermconfigs} illustrates, a \defterm{configuration} $\config1$ of a \tbn/ is a matching among its complementary sites.
+As Figure~\ref{configs} illustrates, a \defterm{configuration} $\config1$ of a \tbn/ is a matching among its complementary sites.
 Two sites \defterm{pair} in $\config1$ if they are matched.
 Two monomers \defterm{bind} in $\config1$ if some of their sites pair.
-A \defterm{polymer} of $\config1$ is a connected component with respect to binding. $\config1$ is \defterm{saturated} if the matching is maximal. $\config1$ is \defterm{stable} if it is saturated and no saturated configuration has more polymers.
-Using a \tbn/ for computation revolves around tailoring its stable configurations.
+A \defterm{polymer} of $\config1$ is a connected component with respect to binding.
+The configuration $\config1$ is \defterm{saturated} if the matching is maximal. $\config1$ is \defterm{stable} if it is saturated and no saturated configuration has more polymers.
+The number of polymers in $\config1$ is $\size{\config1}$.

-The \tbn/ model formalizes a basic tradeoff between the two thermodynamic driving forces, enthalpy and entropy, that exists in most chemical systems.
-The major contributor to a change in enthalpy is the number of bonds formed or broken; all else being equal, a state with more bonds bound is more favorable.
-The major contributor to entropy is the number of separate complexes (that is, polymers); all else being equal, a state with more separate polymers is more favorable.
-Intuitively, the entropic benefit is due to additional microstates, each describing the three-dimensional position of each polymer, associated to such a state.
-Thus ``thermodynamic stability'' is equated with ``maximizing the number of molecular bonds and the number of separate polymers'' subject to some prescribed trade-off between the two.
-Although the general case of quantitative trade-off is complex, \tbns/ take the limiting case in which enthalpy is infinitely more favorable than entropy.
-Intuitively, this limit corresponds to increasing the strength of binding, while diluting (increasing the volume) even ``faster''.
-Importantly, systems studied in molecular programming can be engineered to approach this limit: in particular, DNA systems with long domains (strong binding sites) at relatively low concentrations~\cite{thachuk2015leakless}.
+All else being equal, a state with more bonds formed is more favorable, and a state with more separate polymers is more favorable. \footnote{Intuitively, the entropic benefit is due to additional microstates, each describing the three-dimensional position of each polymer, associated with such a state.
+See \cite{tbn} for additional physical intuition.} Thus ``thermodynamic stability'' is equated with ``maximizing the number of molecular bonds and the number of separate polymers'' subject to some prescribed trade-off between the two.
+Although the general case of quantitative trade-off is complex, \tbns/ take the limiting case in which maximizing the number of bonds is infinitely preferred.
+Importantly, many systems studied in molecular programming operate in this limit: in particular, DNA systems with long domains (strong binding sites) at relatively low concentrations~\cite{thachuk2015leakless}. \footnote{ We can systematically approach this limit in two steps.
+First reduce concentration just enough to make entropic forces significant.
+Then make domains long enough that binding dominates. }

-Ultimately, we want to identify and characterize the stable configurations of a \tbn/.
-Of all saturated configurations, they are distinguished by having the greatest number of polymers.
-So an essential problem becomes to compute this number.
+The TBN model abstracts a volume with one copy each of the given monomers.
+To handle multiple copies, each copy must be explicitly included.
+Certain results that hold in the single copy setting could be generalized to a ``bulk'' setting with a variable count of each monomer type, although this is an area for future work (see Section~\ref{conclusion}).